skleanthous/presentations/20221222-system-decomposition-the-hard-truths/presentation.md

 - Coupling *
 - Complexity

-*: Not just of software, but across people, teams, systems etc.
+*: Multiple types and it includes teams, SME's, processes, external systems etc.
-*: Also, note that there are multiple forms and strengths of coupling.

 <!--
 I spostulate that all other factors and effects are an outcome of these two things applying at different levels and parts of the system.